RTC to consider $750M light-rail line near Las Vegas airport, UNLV

 Seats get snatched up pretty quickly during the weekday commutes along Route 109, running between McCarran International Airport and the Bonneville Transit Center in downtown Las Vegas.

-A couple miles into the ride, the standing group of riders resemble a pack of sardines squeezed into a metal container hurtling down one of the region’s busiest corridors.
+A couple of miles into the ride, the standing group of riders resembles a pack of sardines squeezed into a metal container hurtling down one of the region’s busiest corridors.

 “The bus usually gets so crowded, I can hardly move,” said Dave Mueller, who has boarded Route 109 every day over the past three years to get to his job as an adult caretaker.